 As for Gentile worship in the temple, no passage makes it plainer than Zechariah 14:16-18:

-will go up from year to year to worship the King, the LORD of hosts, and to celebrate the Feast of Booths [Tabernacles].
-17. And it will be that whichever of the families of the
+against Jerusalem will go up from year to year to worship the King, the LORD of hosts, and to celebrate the Feast of Booths [Tabernacles].
+17. And it will be that whichever of the

 At the Jerusalem council in Acts 15,

-concerned Himself about taking from among the Gentiles a people for His name.
+how God first concerned Himself about taking from among the Gentiles a people for His name.
 15. With this the words of the Prophets agree, just as it is written, 16.
-'AFTER THESE THINGS I
+'AFTER

-will return, AND I WILL REBUILD THE TABERNACLE OF DAVID WHICH HAS FALLEN, AND I WILL REBUILD ITS RUINS, AND I WILL RESTORE IT, 17.
-SO THAT THE REST OF MANKIND MAY SEEK THE
+THESE THINGS I will return, AND I WILL REBUILD THE TABERNACLE OF DAVID WHICH HAS FALLEN, AND I WILL REBUILD ITS RUINS, AND I WILL RESTORE IT, 17.
+SO THAT THE REST OF MANKIND

 But why is Tabernacles specifically mentioned in the Zechariah passage?
 Consider: Just as at His first coming the Word became flesh, and dwelt - [literally, tabernacled] - among us (John 1:14), so in the Kingdom the Lord will again tabernacle, or pitch the physical tent of His body, among us.
 And John continued in verse 14, and we saw His glory, glory as of the only begotten from the Father, full of grace and truth - and so shall we!
 Furthermore, the Kingdom itself is the fulfillment of the prophetic Feast of Tabernacles, the seventh and final festival in the annual cycle of the Mosaic feasts of Israel.